How to Apply

-The Certificate in Leadership is a 10-week program for nonprofit leaders who are new to managing programs or people (have been in their position for less than three years).
-Through peer-based learning groups, group coaching calls and one-on-one coaching, the program prepares current and emerging nonprofit leaders to effectively lead and manage in our dynamically changing sector while strengthening their organizations and our community.
+The Certificate in Leadership is a 10-week program for nonprofit professionals who are new to managing people or programs (have been in their position for less than three years).
+Through peer-based learning groups, group coaching calls and one-on-one coaching, the program prepares emerging nonprofit leaders to effectively lead and manage in our dynamically changing sector while strengthening their organizations and communities.

 The Certificate in Leadership consists of the following experiences: